theinfiniteagency/address-geocoder/README.md

 ## Usage

-Check column mappings in app.js and run the app.
+Add a Google API Key and check column mappings in app.js.

 ```
 $ node app.js
 ```

-Then visit http://localhost:4000 to upload a CSV.
+Run the app then visit http://localhost:4000 to upload a CSV.